rjpeterson/mango-markets-watch/README.md

 # Mango Markets Watch
-This is a browser extension for getting current Mango Markets borrow/lend rates as well as setting user alerts for those rates.
+This is a browser extension for getting current mango.markets borrow/lend rates as well as setting user alerts for those rates.

 ## Installation
 ### Setup local project